qorg11/kill9/no_category/xmpp.md

 directly from the client.
 Idk if you can create it through Tor (probably you can). idk, middle/high tier.

+*Update 2021-07-10:* If you have an account in chat.sum7.eu and someone wants to add you, they will have to resolve a captcha, just like creep.im.
+So don't use it if you care about your contacts.

 # xabber.org

 Need recaptcha to create account, privacy policy is ok. middle-low